erikhuan/erikhuan.github.io/essays/meteor-gotchas.md

 </form>
 ```

 I learned this the hard way...
 After finishing my webpage I tried to test it by inputing some data and submitting it, but nothing happened.
 I was stuck there for the longest time figuring out why nothing worked when I followed some example code from the Semantic UI website.
 It was only until after I asked for help did someone point out that I needed to declare my submit button with the button tags.
-On Semantic UI's Form website page, the first example is using button tags, but all other examples afterwards use div tags.
+On <a href="http://semantic-ui.com/collections/form.html">Semantic UI's Form</a> website page, the first example is using button tags, but all other examples afterwards use div tags.
 I found this odd since I was trying to learn Semantic UI and the examples themselves were actually slightly misleading.